Holy Cross is a community living for Christ in the power of the Spirit.

-Each Week, our Sullivan's Campus is home to life groups, recover groups (AA), youth ministries, community events, prayer ministry and much more.
+Each Week, our Sullivan's Campus is home to life groups, recovery groups (such as AA), youth ministries, community events, prayer ministry and much more.
 It's also the home of a Wednesday morning Communion service at 10am and other parish events throughout the year.
 Handicap accessible parking is available from the Middle Street parking lot.

 DANIEL ISLAND CAMPUS